hooklift/node-libvirt/API.md

- One of the following constants: libvirt.VIR_CPU_COMPARE_INCOMPATIBLE, libvirt.VIR_CPU_COMPARE_IDENTICAL, libvirt.VIR_CPU_COMPARE_SUPERSET
+ One of the following constants: libvirt.VIR_CPU_COMPARE_INCOMPATIBLE, libvirt.VIR_CPU_COMPARE_IDENTICAL, libvirt.VIR_CPU_COMPARE_SUPERSET.
 Or null plus an exception with an Error instance if ocurred an error.

 ### hypervisor.getCapabilities()
  Provides a xml with capabilities of the hypervisor.